What Is Tonsillitis?

 Is Tonsillitis Contagious?

 Tonsillitis is contagious.
-Sneezing and coughing can pass the germ causing the illness from one person to the next.
+Talking, sneezing, coughing, or shaking hands can pass the germ causing the illness from one person to the next.

 Can Tonsillitis Be Prevented?